tobealive/docs/docs.md

 - handle primitive data types as "atomics" using special C-functions (see [above](#atomics)).
 - use explicit synchronization primitives like mutexes to control access.
 The compiler cannot really help in this case, so you have to know what you are doing.
-- don't care &ndash; this approach is possible but makes only sense if the exact values of global variables do not really matter.
+- don't care – this approach is possible but makes only sense if the exact values of global variables do not really matter.
 An example can be found in the `rand` module where global variables are used to generate (non-cryptographic) pseudo random numbers.
   In this case data races lead to random numbers in different threads becoming somewhat